PrefectHQ/prefect/docs/guides/prefect-deploy.md

 ## Creating work pool-based deployments

-The [tutorial](/tutorial/deployments/) shows how to create a deployment with a long-running process using `.serve` and how to move to a [work-pool-based deployment](/tutorial/workers/) setup with `.deploy`.
+The [tutorial](/tutorial/deployments/) shows how you can create a deployment with a long-running process using `.serve` and how to move to a [work-pool-based deployment](/tutorial/workers/) setup with `.deploy`.
-See the discussion of when you might want to move to work-pool-based deployments [there](/tutorial/workers/#why-workers-and-work-pools), if desired.
+See the discussion of when you might want to move to work-pool-based deployments [there](/tutorial/workers/#why-workers-and-work-pools).

 In this guide, we will explore how to use `.deploy` in more depth and see a YAML-based alternative for managing deployments.
-Let's explore both options.
+Let's explore both deployment creation options.

 === ".deploy"